CSEC-620-2251-Griffin/FinalProject/vpn_detector/README.md

 ```

 ### Dataset
 Set `data.raw_dir` in `config.yaml` to the VNAT root (defaults to `../VNAT_release_1` relative to the config file).
 Paths can be relative or `~`; they are resolved against the config location at runtime so the repo stays portable.
 The preprocessor searches for `.pcap`, `.hdf5`, or `.csv` files recursively.
 Labels and capture IDs are derived from filenames (case-insensitive match on `vpn`).
 The processed path is resolved to an absolute location to reuse the cached Parquet.
+Ports, IPs, proto, TLS record counts, and file names are dropped by default in `config.yaml` to avoid “cheaty” separation on dataset-specific endpoints; adjust `drop_cols` if you want them back.

+### Sampling / imbalance
+`config.yaml` includes a `sampling` block.
+By default `oversample_train: true` with `target_pos_to_neg_ratio: 0.5` (aims for roughly 1:2 pos:neg) to counter the heavy VPN imbalance during training.
+Validation/test remain untouched so metrics stay representative.
+Disable oversampling by setting `oversample_train: false` or tweak the ratio as needed.

 ### Setup
 ```bash